 The No. 3 Mobil 1/SiriusXM Chevrolet Corvette C7.R driven by old pro Jan Magnussen and an experienced Antonio Garcia, raced to a fourth-place finish in the GTLM division Sunday, 24 September 2017 during the IMSA SportsCar Championship Monterey Grand Prix at Laguna Seca in Salinas, CA.

-The Bow Tie and Blue Oval are not the only brands ‘Prancing’ on sports car tracks that are as storied and famous as the ghosts of the divers and their cars that still haunt them – Daytona, Sebring, Watkins Glen, Laguna Seca, to name only some.
+The Bow Tie and Blue Oval are not the only brands ‘Prancing’ on sports car tracks that are as storied and famous as the ghosts of the drivers and their cars that still haunt them – Daytona, Sebring, Watkins Glen, Laguna Seca, to name only some.
 Both Ford and Chevrolet are committed to the IMSA series, the inheritor of some of the finest, and toughest, racing in the global history of fearsome competition cars that do more than just turn right or shut down in the pits during a red-flagged rain delay or cancellation.

 “It’s a plus for the American manufacturers’ image,” said Dave Pericak, director of Ford Performance.
 Especially since the Ford GT and Chevrolet Corvette compete against celebrated brands in the sports car world, including Ferrari, Porsche and BMW.

 Ford’s presence “further proves the value of sports car racing to major manufacturers,” says Doug Fehan, program manager for Corvette Racing since it debuted in 1999.
 “The automotive world is full of rivalries, but it doesn’t get any better than having Chevrolet battle Ford at the front of the pack.”